Army of the North: First operations in Upper Peru

-With the insurrections in Alto Perú, Balcarce initiated the march towards it with 400 men.
+With the insurrections in Upper Peru, Balcarce initiated the march towards it with 400 men.
 The first armed action of the Army of the North in Upper Peru was the Battle of Cotagaita, about 400 km North of San Salvador de Jujuy, on 27 October.
 The battle was not favorable to Balcarce and the outcome undecided, in part for the numerical superiority of the royalist, forcing the expeditionary troops to retreat to the South without pursuit.
 Balcarce reorganized his troops two days later in Tupiza.

 On 3 November, the Junta created the 3rd Infantry Regiment in the Argentine north, and placed it under the command of colonel Juan José Viamonte, with the infantry obtained from Buenos Aires and contingents from Tucumán and Santiago del Estero.

 On 5 November the royalist forces started their march towards Tupiza, so Balcarce left that town the next day, and it was then occupied by 1,200 royalist troops.
 He stopped at Nazareno, where he received a reinforcement of 200 men from Jujuy with two pieces of artillery.
 On 7 November they again confronted the same troops they had met before at Suipacha, where the Argentine army obtained its first victory.
 The battle was favorable to Balcarce even though he again had numerical inferiority (800 royalist against 600 rebels, and in Cotagaita 2,000 royalists against 1,100 rebels).
 Balcarce earned the rank of brigadier, and the confidence to advance towards the Desaguadero River, border of the viceroyalty in colonial times.
 Due to internal disagreements Castelli had to dismiss Güemes and his gaucho soldiers.

 The royalist defenses were left in charge of general José Manuel de Goyeneche, who met with Castelli and signed an armistice to last for forty days from 16 May.
 The army moved from the encampment at La Laja, where they were since April, to the new encampment at Huaqui.

 General Pueyrredón was named president of the Audiencia de Charcas.
 On 21 November, a decree from the Primera Junta in Buenos Aires created the 7th Infantry "Cochabamba Regiment" with veteran forces from Upper Peru, composed of 12 companies of 100 soldiers each, with Cochabamba's governor Francisco del Rivero as their new commander.